dilan-dio4/Keagate/README.md

 ./keagate.sh
 ```

-This helper script has been tested on:
+This helper script has been tested on...

 * Ubuntu 18+
 * Debian 10+
 * Amazon Linux 4.14+
 * CentOS 7.9+

-...via AWS and Azure
+...via AWS and Azure.

 <!-- No Docker quick install on Redhat RHEL -->

-This script should run successfully on most other flavors of Linux with some configuration.
-Otherwise, use the manual build as it's fairly straightforward.
+This script should run successfully on most flavors of Linux with some configuration.
+Otherwise, use the manual build, as it's fairly straightforward.

 ### Manual Installation